 - allows quick preparation of a Michigan Uniform Child Support Order.

 - comes with a non-exclusive five-user license (additional licenses may be added for a nominal fee).

-- is available for Windows XP and later.
+- is available for Windows Vista and later.

 After being assured by AT&T that I could keep the e-mail I have used for 12 years if I switched to their service, now Charter says I cannot!
 So email@example.com is no longer good, but firstname.lastname@example.org is a new address, and email@example.com remains good.
 I apologize for any inconvenience; I tried to avoid it.